- Union County Public Schools

 The Board recognizes that some employees may choose to post personal information on the Internet through personal websites, blogs, chat rooms, uploading content, or by making comments on other websites or blogs.
 The Board values the employees’ creativity and honors the interest in engaging in these forms of personal expression on their own time, should they choose to do so.
 However, problems can arise when a person posting identifies or appears to be associated with the district, or when a person posting violates the rights of the district, or the rights of its employees.

-4. Any postings, on professional or personal social media sites, of the following nature are prohibited:
+4. Any postings, on district, professional or personal social media sites, of the following nature are prohibited:

-The Superintendent will ensure that staff receives a copy of this policy annually and that a Social Media Use Agreement is signed.
+The Superintendent will ensure that staff receives a copy of this policy annually and that a Social Media Use Agreement is included in the Internet Use Agreement.

 UNION COUNTY BOARD OF EDUCATION